 100 Years of Salzburg Festival

 Mozart here, “Sound of Music” there: But on the international cultural scene, Salzburg is above all the “Festival City”.
-Every summer, the Salzburg Festival transforms Salzburg into one giant stage.
+2020 the Salzburg Festival celebrates its 100 years anniversary and transforms Salzburg into one giant stage.

 Jedermann: the Festival classic, without which it is practically impossible to imagine the Festival, though also vice versa.
 It is the dream of many a theatre lover to see, at least once in their life, this play by Hugo von Hofmannsthal performed on Cathedral Square.
 Yet they are not the only ones enthralled by this timeless piece.
 From prognostications about what dress Paramour will wear this season, to photos of the traditional Bieranstich, when a beer keg is tapped at the official party accompanying the premiere: “Jedermann” has all of this Festival City waiting with bated breath for the very latest!
 No wonder, then, that every one of the more than 2500 seats for this audience favorite are regularly sold out.